Friday 15 May 2015

 Preheat the oven to 160* C. Mine is a convection mode microwave oven!

 Peel the mangoes and get the pulp.
-Put the mango pulp, milk, sugar, condensed milk, cornflour and green cardamom powder in a blender.
+Put the mango pulp, thickened milk, sugar, cornflour and green cardamom powder in a blender.

-Blend the mango pulp, milk, condensed milk and the green cardamom powder together.
+Blend the mango pulp, milk, sugar, green cardamom powder together.

 Pour into an ovenproof glassware.

-Garnish with Pistachios, chill in the refrigerator for few hours & serve!
+Garnish with Pistachios, chill in the refrigerator for few hours; serve and have!

 10 comments :